Alvaro Lopez Ortega / 2026-04-10 Briefing

 NASA’s Artemis II mission will perform a 10-day lunar flyby to collect critical radiation data essential for the safety of future deep-space exploration.
 The mission aims to characterize various space radiation hazards, such as solar particle events and galactic cosmic rays, by evaluating their biological impacts and the effectiveness of spacecraft shielding.

-San Francisco police have arrested a 20-year-old man for allegedly throwing a Molotov cocktail at the home of OpenAI CEO Sam Altman and making threats against the company’s headquarters.
-While the device burned an exterior gate, no injuries were reported during the incident.
+San Francisco police arrested a 20-year-old man for allegedly throwing a Molotov cocktail at OpenAI CEO Sam Altman’s home and making threats at the company’s headquarters.
+While no injuries were reported, Altman used the incident to address the dangers of inflammatory media narratives and advocate for the safe, democratic development of AI.

 What are you doing this weekend?